 Open Educational Resources

 More institutions are releasing free educational material.
-The BBC’s “Ma France” video series, France’s TV5MONDE, and even open courseware from universities like Sorbonne provide learners worldwide with high-quality, accessible content.
+The BBC’s “Ma France” video series, France’s TV5MONDE, and open courseware from universities like Sorbonne provide learners worldwide with high-quality, accessible content for self-paced study.

 Tracking Progress with Technology